5 Structures you can't miss when visiting Madrid, Spain

 Elevation: 667 m (2,188 ft)

 Area (Capacity of city): 604.3 km^2 ( 233.3 sq mi)

 Torres Blancas is a must-visit building for Architectural lovers.
 Designed by famous Spanish architect Francisco Javier Sáenz de Oiza is said to be an example of " Spanish Organicism" .
 The structure serves as an apartment complex at a height of 71m.
 Construction started in 1964 and finished five years later in 1969.
 The reinforced concrete design was considered an innovation at the time for using cylindrical shaped cast-in concrete instead of the typical rectilinear qualities of cast-in place concrete.
 It is still considered one of the landmarks of Europe's modern architecture.

-Plaza Mayor was once the centre of old town of Madrid.
+Plaza Mayor was once the centre of the old town of Madrid.

 The Plaza is for the people of Madrid and tourists to shop, walk around, eat, and enjoy the outdoors.

-TripAdvisor suggest a visit duration of 1-2 hours.
+TripAdvisor suggests a visit duration of 1-2 hours.